skribe/mastodon-rss/README.md

 5. In the widget settings include the RSS feed from Mastodon (it needs to be from Mastodon otherwise it won't work).
 It should look something like https://mastodon.instance/@username.rss.
 Change the details to match your chosen Mastodon account then add .rss at the end (no space between the username and .rss).

-***Note:*** that every Mastodon account already has a rss feed so you need do nothing to activate it
+***Note:*** Every Mastodon account already has a rss feed.
+You don't need to activate it for this to work.

 6. Update